patx/micropie/README.md

 The main ASGI application class for handling HTTP and WebSocket requests in MicroPie.

+#### Attributes

+- `middlewares`: List of `HttpMiddleware` instances for HTTP request processing.
+- `ws_middlewares`: List of `WebSocketMiddleware` instances for WebSocket request processing.

 #### Methods

 - `__init__(session_backend: Optional[SessionBackend] = None) -> None`
-  - Initializes the application with an optional session backend.
+  - Initializes the application with an optional session backend and empty middleware lists for HTTP and WebSocket requests.

 - `request -> Request`
   - Retrieves the current request from the context variable.